data-mie/dbt-course/labs/lab6.md

 <details>
   <summary>👉 Section 1</summary>

-  (1) Go to the Home section of dbt Cloud (look in the hamburger menu at the top left corner.)
+  (1) Go to the Home section of dbt Cloud

   (2) Make sure you're operating in your project.
 This will be visible in the top navigation bar.
 If you're not, change the project.